 The following best practices apply whether you are creating an AutoML model or a custom-trained model that uses tabular data.

-Avoid target leakage
+Avoid data leakage

 For example, suppose you want to know how much ice cream your store will sell tomorrow.
 You cannot include the target day's temperature in your training data, because you will not know the temperature (it hasn't happened yet).
 However, you could use the predicted temperature from the previous day, which could be included in the prediction request.